s-pace/docs-7/docs/Project/pictures.md

 ## Native Formats Supported

 4D integrates native management of picture formats.
 This means that pictures will be displayed and stored in their original format, without any interpretation in 4D.
 The specific features of the different formats (shading, transparent areas, etc.) will be retained when they are copied and pasted, and will be displayed without alteration.
-This native support is valid for all pictures stored in 4D: library pictures, pictures pasted into forms in Design mode, pictures pasted into fields or variables in Application mode, etc.
+This native support is valid for all pictures stored in 4D: static pictures, pictures pasted into forms in Design mode, pictures pasted into fields or variables in Application mode, etc.

 4D uses native APIs to encode (write) and decode (read) picture fields and variables under both Windows and macOS.
 These implementations provide access to numerous native formats, including the RAW format, currently used by digital cameras.

 *	Windows, 4D uses WIC (Windows Imaging Component).
 *	macOS, 4D uses ImageIO.

-The most common picture formats are supported of both platforms: jpeg, gif, png, tiff, bmp, etc. On macOS, the pdf format is also available for encoding and decoding.
+The most common picture formats are supported of both platforms: .jpeg, .gif, .png, .tiff, .bmp, etc. On macOS, the .pdf format is also available for encoding and decoding.

 The full list of supported formats varies according to the operating system and the custom codecs that are installed on the machines.
 To find out which codecs are available, you must use the `PICTURE CODEC LIST` command.
 Note that the list of available codecs for reading and writing can be different since encoding codecs may require specific licenses.